ssanj/babyloncandle/posts/2014-08-10-boosting-liftA2.markdown

 ![](/images/liftA2_with_starship.png "liftA2 with starship")

-So it would seem that liftA2 (<*>) is great for applying functions nested withing Applicatives.
+So it would seem that liftA2 (<*>) is great for applying functions nested within Applicatives.